10 Top Open Source Artificial Intelligence Tools for Linux

 1. Deep Learning For Java (Deeplearning4j)

-DL4J is released under the Apache 2.0 license and provides GPU support for scaling on AWS and is adapted for micro-service architecture.
+DL4J is released under the Apache 2.0 license provides GPU support for scaling on AWS and is adapted for micro-service architecture.

 Deeplearning4j - Deep Learning for Java